saaz181/WHO-COVID-19-Data-Analysis/README.md

 or local variations, they should be complemented with rigorous epidemiological modeling and scenario analysis for comprehensive pandemic forecasting and planning.

+**NOTE:** The  WHO data that used in this project is in public access.